docdawning/Illuminatrix/README.md

 # Illuminatrix
 Illuminatrix is a smart lighting system intended for use in 3D printing.
-By default, your printer will be lit dim-red when in "STANDBY", "GREEN" once an axis has been zeroed, pseudio-"WHITE" while printing, "YELLOW" when paused, "RED" if the print has failed, etc.
+By default, your printer will be lit dim-red when in "STANDBY", "GREEN" once an axis has been zeroed, pseudo-"WHITE" while printing, "YELLOW" when paused, "RED" if the print has failed, etc.

 ## Demo
 <i>Click the below GIF to see the detailed demo video on YouTube.</i>